brendancooley/tpsp/tpsp.md

 ![Estimated probability of successful conquest for each attacking country (row) in war against every defending country (column).
 Each probability is reported in the appropriate cell of the heatmap. \label{fig:chi}](figure/chi-1.png)

 While governments do not face a geographic loss of strength gradient, wars are still costly.
 I estimate $\hat{c}$ to be 0.53.
 Dividing this value by governments' conquest values, shown in Figure \ref{fig:rcv}, I compute war's cost-benefit ratio to be 0.5 on average.
-Figure \ref{fig:cb_ratio} divides governments' conquest values by their war cost to produce inverse cost-benefit ratios for each potential war.
+Figure \ref{fig:cb_ratio} shows inverse cost-benefit ratios for each potential war.
+While these are low on average, there is substantial heterogeneity.
+Russia in particular benefits substantially from wars with other governments, which stems from the high factual trade barriers others impose on Russian exports.

 ![Estimated inverse cost-benefit ratio for attacking country against each defending country in offensive wars. \label{fig:cb_ratio}](figure/cb_ratio-1.png)

-test

 # Conclusion

 The shadow of power plays a central role in international relations theory, but measuring its effects has proved challenging.
 It is axiomatic that if governments forgo war, then they must at least weakly prefer the policy status quo to the expected policy outcomes that would result from potential wars.
 In this paper, I have shown that a flexible model of government preferences over trade outcomes can serve to quantify government welfare under this policy counterfactual.
 I then leverage the difference between factual government welfare and its conquest values to identify parameters governing the technology of coercion in international relations.

 The preliminary estimates of these parameters suggest that military constraints indeed constrain governments' policy choice in international relations.
 Military spending advantage translates into battlefield advantage, discounted by a significant loss of strength gradient.
 These military constraints serve to contort trade policy toward the interests of the powerful as well as the resolved — those whose benefits from conquest are the largest.
 Military threats structure interactions in the international economy.